 Oakton offers Associate in Applied Science (A.A.S.)
 Degrees in Computer Networking and Systems and Network Security Administration.
-Courses offered include preparation for industry standard certification in the following areas: Microsoft Certified Solutions Associate (MCSA), Microsoft Certified Solutions Expert (MCSE), Cisco Certified Entry Networking Technician (CCENT), Cisco Certified Networking Associate (CCNA), CompTIA Network+, CompTIA Security+ and more.
+Courses offered include preparation for industry standard certification in the following areas: Microsoft Certified IT Professional (MCITP), Microsoft Certified Technology Specialist (MCTS), Cisco Certified Entry Networking Technician (CCENT), Cisco Certified Networking Associate (CCNA), CompTIA Network+, CompTIA Security+ and more.
 Oakton also offers certificates in Network Administration which help to prepare students for jobs in the networking field.
-The Network Security Specialist and Network Security Administrator certificates train students to identify and secure Computer Networks and Systems from unauthorized activities in Windows, Cisco, and Linux systems in various settings.
+The Network Security Administrator certificate prepares students to identify and secure computer networks and systems from unauthorized activities in Windows, Cisco, and Linux systems in various settings.

 As an approved member of the Microsoft IT Academy and the Cisco Networking Academy, Oakton uses Official Microsoft Learning Products and Official Cisco Curriculum course materials.
 Classes meet in state-of-the-art computer labs that offer the latest in networking technology.